MicrosoftDocs/msix-docs/msix-src/package/signing-package-device-guard-signing.md

     > [!NOTE]
     > Under **Redirect URI** section, we recommend you choose **Public client (mobile & desktop)**.
 Otherwise, if you choose **Web** for the app type, you will need to provide a [client secret](https://docs.microsoft.com/azure/active-directory/develop/quickstart-configure-app-access-web-apis#add-credentials-to-your-web-application) when you obtain an Azure AD access token later in this process.

-2. After you register your app, on the main page for your app in the Azure portal, click **API permissions** and add a permission for the **Windows Store for Business API**.
+2. After you register your app, on the main page for your app in the Azure portal, click **API permissions**, under **APIs my organization uses** and add a permission for the **Windows Store for Business API**.

 3. Next, select **Delegated permissions** and then select **user_impersonation**.